molgenis/molgenis-ops-helm/charts/kes/README.md

 And restart the KES pods.

 ### Create Master encryption key on the KES server
+This process needs to be performed once.
+It can be done automatically and manually.

+**Manually**

 To create the key, you need to
 * port-forward a kes pod's 7373 port to localhost (This is nontrivial to set up, but out of the scope of this document.
 Use `rancher kubectl port-forward` or if `kubectl` works you can use `k9s`)